samtron1412/docs/tech/it/sw/vim.md

         * you can navigate the tree as in a file system, use `<Enter>` and `<C-o>` to go back and forth
     + `:Gbrowse` anywhere to open GitHub URL in a browser
+- When browsing git objects and then open revisions of a file, we can use `:Gwrite` to checkout that particular revision of the file into the working copy.
+    + `:Gwrite!`: force write
 - Status line: show branch in the status line
     + `set statusline+=%{FugitiveStatusline()}`